JS Uraga

-JS Uraga (MST-463) is the lead ship of the Uraga-class mine countermeasure vessels.
+JS Uraga (MST-463), a ship of the Japan Maritime Self-Defense Force, is the lead ship of the Uraga-class mine countermeasure vessels.

 Construction and career

 Uraga was laid down at Hitachi Zosen Corporation Maizuru Shipyard on 19 May 1995 and launched on 22 May 1996.
 She was commissioned on 19 May 1997.
 She was transferred to the Yokosuka District Force.

 On 7 November 1999, she conducted transportation training for Japanese nationals abroad around Yokosuka and Sagami Bay.
 In this training, JS Shirane, JS Murasame, JS Amagiri, JS Towada, and the Ground Self-Defense Force also participated.
 A guidance team formed by the 1st Airborne Brigade participated.

 On 13 March 2000, the minesweeping force was reorganized and incorporated as a ship under direct control.

 On 25 November 2001, she departed for the Arabian Sea for cooperation and support activities based on the Act on Special Measures Against Terrorism.
 On 12 December, she entered the port of Karachi, Pakistan with the escort ship JS Sawagiri, and put together 1,025 tents, 18,600 blankets, 7,925 vinyl sheets, 19,980 sleeping mats, and 19,600 water containers for the High Commissioner for Refugees.
 Handed over to the office.
 She left Karachi Port on 13 December for Japan and returned on 31 December.

 From 21 April to 7 May 2004, she participated in the second Western Pacific minesweeping training conducted in the waters around Singapore with the minesweeper JS Hachijō and JS Ukushima.

 On 4 August 2005, Russia was dispatched to rescue the Russian deep-sea rescue boat AS28, which was unable to surface off the coast of Petropavlovsk Kamchatsky, Uraga alongside the submarine rescue ship JS Chiyoda, JS Yugeshima, JS Uwajima.
 She returns on the 7th of the same month after a successful rescue of an airlifted British unmanned submersible.
 She is the first Maritime Self-Defense Force to carry out an international rescue mission.
 On 25 November, the same year, at the request of the United Nations High Commissioner for Refugees, she was dispatched to Karachi, Pakistan, along with the escort ship JS Sawagiri to carry supplies such as tents and blankets for refugees in Afghanistan.
 After she carried out the relief supplies, she broke up with Sawagiri and returned to Japan on 31 December.